Lab-Topology-Builder/LTB-K8s-Backend/docs/architecture/k8s-ltb-architecture.md

 - Expose information on how to access the deployed lab nodes
 - Authentication via an external authentication provider

-No parts from the existing KVMDocker based LTB can be reused for the API.
+No parts from the existing KVM/Docker based LTB can be reused for the API.

 ### Authentication and Authorization

 The authentication can be implemented by using an external authentication provider like [Keycloak](https://www.keycloak.org/).
-Keycloak can be configured to act as a authentication broker with external identity providers like LDAP, OpenID Connect, SAML, etc.
+Keycloak can be configured to act as an authentication broker with external identity providers like LDAP, OpenID Connect, SAML, etc.
 This has the benefit that the LTB does not need to implement any authentication logic and can focus on the lab deployment.
 Additionally, it enables the LTB to be integrated into existing authentication infrastructures, with the benefit that users do not need to create a new account.
 On the other hand, it has the drawback that the LTB needs an external authentication provider to work and that the users access rights would need to be managed in Keycloak.

-Authorization can also be implemented by using Keycloak and its [Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/).
+Authorization can also be implemented using Keycloak and its [Authorization Services](https://www.keycloak.org/docs/latest/authorization_services/).

 ## Operator